DiamondLightSource/discorpy/docs/source/usage.rst

   .. code-block:: python

-     # Python list can store different objects with different size.
+     # A Python list can store different objects with different size.
      points_n1 =([[[0.0, 1.0], [1.0, 2.0]], np.ones((3,2))])
-     # Numpy arrays can only store numpy objects with the same size.
+     # A Numpy array can only store Numpy objects with the same size.
      points_n2 = np.asarray(([[[0.0, 1.0], [1.0, 2.0]], np.ones((2,2))]))

 In Discorpy, Python lists are mainly used to store Numpy arrays with different